The Pemberton Heights Neighborhood Association (PHNA) works to benefit all 613 households in our community.

-Currently, PHNA interfaces with the city and administers the security patrol it also helps fund social events such as the Annual Picnic, neighborhood garage sales, street dances, and the annual holiday carriage rides.
-PHNA makes a financial contribution to the work of the Shoal Creek Conservancy and Pease Park Conservancy.
+Currently, PHNA interfaces with the city and administers the Security Program.
+It also helps fund social events such as the Annual Picnic, neighborhood garage sales and the annual holiday carriage rides and other evens and projects.
+PHNA has supported the work of the Shoal Creek Conservancy, the PH Triangles, and Pease Park Conservancy.

 Membership is voluntary and typically in any year, about 30 percent of residents pay dues.
-And an additional X percent contribute to the neighborhood security fund.
+And an additional number of residents contribute to the neighborhood Security Program.

 Although isolated by the absence of thoroughfares, Pemberton doesn’t quite suffer the traffic, parking or noise problems of other central Austin districts.
 Yet, as the Austin core continues to develop, residents increasingly will see the need to collaborate as they address issues related to urban growth.